 Renege: (verb) to fail to carry out a promise or commitment

 It is unethical for students to continue to seek or consider other employment opportunities once an offer has been accepted.
-CIDSE and ECEE expect students to honor an acceptance and withdraw from all employment seeking activities.
-Students who accept an offer from an organization and later renege/decline the offer will be prohibited from further requesting future CPT pending a meeting with the Assistant Director.
+CIDSE and ECEE expect students to honor an acceptance and immediately stop all employment seeking activities.